bysaar/Entropy-Score/README.md

 - **Flash Crowd** – A flash crowd scenario is a sudden increase in traffic to a particular common server causing a dramatic growth in server load and service time.
 Usually occurs when a newly launched feature is causing worldwide interest.

 ### Simulation Goal:
-The main goal of the simulation is to test the correctness and efficiency of the suggested method to differentiate between DDoS Attack and Flash Crowd.
+The main goal of the simulation is to test the correctness and efficiency of the suggested method to differentiate between DDoS Attacks and Flash Crowd scenarios.

 ## Detection Algorithm
 - **Phase 1**: Incoming packets will be divided into groups according to 'Distance' parameter and their IP addresses.